renastechschool/RenasTechDaisy/05_DATABASE_JDBC/src/test/java/docs/SQL/Select_Statement.md

 - If we want to query data from all column, we can use an asterisk ( * ) as the shorthand for all columns.
 - Second, we indicate the table name after the FROM keyword
-- docs.SQL language is case INSENSITIVE
+- SQL language is case INSENSITIVE

 ## SELECT STATEMENT